 Key Stage 3 Information

 The emphasis for Key Stage 3 mathematics is on mastering the fundamental elements of each topic to provide a secure foundation on which to build their GCSE mathematics and beyond.
 We follow a Mastery-based scheme of work for Year 7 and 8 students that will slow down the introduction of new topics to allow students to secure a much deeper understanding of numeracy, algebra and geometry.
 Not only will students become fluent in the associated mathematical techniques but they will be well-practised in their reasoning and problem-solving skills with these topics.
 Year 9 students will begin their 3-year GCSE scheme of work in preparation for their exam in Year 11.

 Key Stage 4 Information

-In Years 10 and 11, students work hard towards their Mathematics GCSE.
-We also strongly believe in extending the top end of students and as a result we offer the Additional Mathematics Qualification to students in Year 11 which we believe takes able students beyond the GCSE curriculum and also prepares them adequately for studying an A Level in Mathematics.
-We had 13 students entered for the OCR Additional Mathematics paper this year.
-We use the Edexcel exam board for GCSE exams.
+In Years 9, 10 and 11, students work hard preparing for their Mathematics GCSE, we use the Edexcel exam board for GCSE exams.
+We also strongly believe in extending the top end of students and as a result we offer the Additional Mathematics Qualification (FSMQ) to students in Year 11 as an additional, voluntary course which we believe takes able students beyond the GCSE curriculum and also prepares them adequately for studying an A Level in Mathematics or Further Mathematics.